smirarab/pasta/README.md

 Acknowledgment
 ===
-The current version of this code is heavily based on the SATe code (http://phylo.bio.ku.edu/software/sate/sate.html)
+The current version of this code is heavily based on the SATe code (http://phylo.bio.ku.edu/software/sate/sate.html).
+Refer to sate-doc directory for documentation of the SATe code.

 INSTALLATION
 ===